-- a) to erect a new building on any site whether previously built upon or not - b) to re-erect any building of which portions above the plinth level have been pulled down, burnt or destroyed.
+a) to erect a new building on any site whether previously built upon or not b) to re-erect any building of which portions above the plinth level have been pulled down, burnt or destroyed.

-Unsafe Building - Buildings which are structurally and constructionally unsafe or unsanitary or not provided with adequate means of egress or which constitute natural disasters such as earthquakes, floods, storms and fire hazard or are otherwise dangerous to human life or which in relation to existing use constitute a hazard to safety or health or public welfare for comfortable, by reason of inadequate maintenance, dilapidation, where the building requires either improvement or total removal.
+Unsafe Building - Buildings which are structurally and constructionally unsafe or unsanitary or not provided with adequate means of egress or which constitute a fire hazard or are otherwise dangerous to human life or which in relation to existing use constitute a hazard to safety or health or public welfare, by reason of inadequate maintenance, dilapidation, where the building requires either improvement or total removal.